netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Delivery (COD) shipments with DHL.
 The Cash On Delivery amount from the customer will be transferred to this bank account.

+Please note that you might also have to store the bank data in your DHL account.
+Usually, this can be done through the DHL Business Customer Portal (Geschäftskundenportal).

 Return Shipment
 ~~~~~~~~~~~~~~~